zemawan/Solar2d-mobile-release/README.md

 Solar2d is a simple and powerful 2D game engine, its PC version: https://github.com/coronalabs/corona/releases

 ## Builder
-Soladroid allows you to build your project in apk (Android) and Exe (Windows).
+Solar allows you to build your project in apk (Android) and Exe (Windows).
 Please note, native plugins do not work for Windows builds.

 ## Plugins
 To create a native plugin for android, open the "__plugins__" folder in the root directory of the project (If it is not there, create it), create a new folder (Its name is the name of your plugin).
 Create 3 folders inside - java, libs, jniLibs.